dmalenic/mc14500b/mc14500-asm/README.md

   `11`, `0xB`, `013`, `0o13`, `0b1011`, `#11`, `#$B`, `#013`, and `#%1011`.

 - `ORG number` sets the current value of a program counter to the _number_.
-An attempt to write twice to the same program counter location results in an error.
+An attempt to write twice to the same program-counter location results in an error.
 The rules representing the _number_ are the same as those defining the _value_ part of the `EQU` directive.

 - `LUT identifier number` defines an _identifier_ that, if encountered within one of the following instructions `NOPO`,